ldmd - Logical Domains Manager daemon

 autoreplacement_policy_cpu=0 – Disables CPU autoreplacement process.

-Specifies the maximum number of retries for the CPU autoreplacement process on the Fujitsu M10 platform and the Fujitsu SPARC M12 platform.
+Specifies the maximum number of retries for the CPU autoreplacement process on the Fujitsu M10 platform.
 A value of 0 specifies that the number of retries are unlimited.
 The default value is 5 retries.

-Specifies the interval in seconds between retries for the CPU autoreplacement process on the Fujitsu M10 platform and the Fujitsu SPARC M12 platform.
+Specifies the interval in seconds between retries for the CPU autoreplacement process on the Fujitsu M10 platform.
 The minimum interval is 1 second.
 The default value is 300 seconds.

 Specifies which shutdown method to use.
 If default_quick_stop is set to true when the Logical Domains Manager is started, the next ldm stop-domain command uses the –q method unless overridden on the command line.
 If default_quick_stop is set to false, the ldm stop-domain command uses the shutdown command method, if available in the specified domain, or automatically falls back to the –q option.
 The default value is false.

-Specifies the resource removal policy to use when the SP uses the deleteboard command to make a dynamic resource removal request.
-This property applies only to the Fujitsu M10 platform and the Fujitsu SPARC M12 platform.
+Specifies the memory removal policy to use when the SP uses the deleteboard command to make a dynamic memory removal request.
+This property applies only to the Fujitsu M10 platform.

 The following are valid policy values: